Destiny 2 post-release content: Guardian Games

-Due to the delay of The Final Shape, the event was held a second time in Year 6, occurring during the second half of Season of the Wish and running from March 5 to March 26, 2024.
-Diamond medals were added as part of this edition, where only three could only be obtained per week via contender cards for PvP and PvE endgame activities, as well as watching a Destiny 2 stream for at least two hours on the streaming platform Twitch.
+Due to the delay of The Final Shape, the event was held a second time in Year 6, occurring during the second half of Season of the Wish (Season 23), running from March 5 to March 26, 2024.
+Diamond medals were added as part of this edition, where only three could be obtained per week via contender cards for PvP and PvE endgame activities, as well as watching a Destiny 2 stream for at least two hours on the streaming platform Twitch.
 Like previous years' events, obtaining high scores in Nightfalls, the Competitive strike playlist, as well as in both Supremacy and Gambit granted players buffs that lasted until the weekly reset, and could be used to light torches around the Guardian Games Podium in the Tower, granting additional rewards.
 Options for class-based matchmaking continued to be available for the strike playlists, Supremacy, and Gambit.
 Focus activities rotating between Nightfalls, Supremacy, and Gambit were also available for the duration of the event; completing these focus activities earned additional rewards.
-The Heir Apparent exotic machine gun and its catalyst as well as The Title legendary submachine gun and the Taraxippos legendary scout rifle returned as event-exclusive rewards, while a brand new event-exclusive legendary heavy grenade launcher, Hullabaloo, an exclusive Memento for weapon crafting, and a new hoverboard vehicle called a Skimmer were also made available as rewards; completing a specific quest would permanently unlock the Skimmer for use outside of the event—the Skimmer is a vehicle that can be used in place of Sparrows.
+The Heir Apparent exotic machine gun and its catalyst as well as The Title legendary submachine gun and the Taraxippos legendary scout rifle returned as event-exclusive rewards, while a brand new event-exclusive legendary heavy grenade launcher, Hullabaloo, an exclusive Memento for weapon crafting, and a new hoverboard vehicle called a Skimmer were also made available as rewards; completing a specific quest would permanently unlock the Skimmer for use outside of the event—the Skimmer was a new type of vehicle, used in place of Sparrows.
 Hunters won the 2024 Guardian Games.

-Guardian Games returned for Year 7 during Episode: Heresy, which ran from March 11 until April 1, 2025.
-Replacing the Competitive strike playlist and focus activities was a boss rush mode called "Rushdown", in which a fireteam of three players faced a gauntlet of five bosses from strikes, seasonal story missions and exotic quests of escalating difficulty.
+Guardian Games returned for Year 7 during Episode: Heresy (Season 26), running from March 11 until April 1, 2025.
+Replacing the Competitive strike playlist and focus activities was a boss rush mode called "Rushdown", in which a fireteam of three players faced a gauntlet of five bosses from strikes, seasonal story missions, and exotic quests of escalating difficulty.
 Like previous years' events, obtaining high scores in Rushdown, Supremacy, and Gambit granted buffs that would last until the weekly reset, and could be used to light torches around the Guardian Games Podium in the Tower, granting additional rewards.
 Options for class-based matchmaking continued to be available for Rushdown, Supremacy, and Gambit.
 The Heir Apparent exotic machine gun and its catalyst as well as The Title legendary submachine gun, the Taraxippos legendary scout rifle, the Hullabaloo legendary heavy grenade launcher, the exclusive Memento, and the Skimmer all returned as event-exclusive rewards, while a brand new event-exclusive legendary trace rifle, Keraunios, was made available as a reward.
 Titans won the 2025 Guardian Games.

+The 2026 Guardian Games was won by the Warlocks.
+This was the final event, which occurred in Year 8 from March 24 to April 14, 2026, during the first half of Season: Lawless (Season 28).